cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 # Getting Started

 To get started building your own mainframe DevOps pipeline, we have provided Jenkins pipeline examples and setup instructions.
+Focussing on Jenkins does not mean, though, that implementing CI/CD pipelines for mainframe development is limited to the use of Jenkins.
+If the need arises to use alternatives to Jenkins to do the same things described here, refer to [Mainframe CI using alternatives Jenkins](./alternatives_to_jenkins.md).

 The pages contains example code and documentation on: